Skip to main content

 • International Financial Reporting Standards

-The Law 2495 of 2003 empowers the Authority for Fiscal and Social Control of Businesses (AEMP), an entity of the Ministry of Finance, to set accounting standards for all companies.
+In accordance with Law No. 2495 of 2003, the Authority for Fiscal and Social Control of Businesses (AEMP), an entity under the Ministry of Economy and Public Finance, is responsible for establishing accounting standards applicable to companies in Bolivia.

-The AEMP has delegated its standard-setting responsibility to the National Technical Board of Auditors and Accountants (CTNAC) of the Colegio de Auditores o Contadores Públicos de Bolivia.
-The AEMP must still ultimately approve and issue the standards through an official Administrative Resolution.
+The AEMP has delegated technical standard-setting responsibilities to the National Technical Board of Auditors and Accountants (CTNAC) of the Colegio de Auditores o Contadores Públicos de Bolivia (CAUB).
+Standards issued by CTNAC require formal approval by the AEMP through Administrative Resolutions to become legally enforceable.

 Current Status: Adopted